facebookresearch/PoseWarper/README.md

 ```

 where working_dir=/path/to/PoseWarper/ should be the same as ${POSEWARPER_ROOT}, root_dir=/path/to/our/provided/supplementary/files/directory/ should be set to ${POSEWARPER_SUPP_ROOT}, and lastly img_dir=/path/to/posetrack18/ should point to ${POSETRACK18_IMG_DIR}.

+After that, you can run our PoseTrack18 experiments.

 #### Comparison to State-of-the-Art Experiments